Polpoliti/vehicle-classification-cnn/README.md

 ```

 The notebook includes:
-- Data parsing from `.mat` and `.txt` files
+- Data loading using PyTorch's ImageFolder structure (no `.mat` or `.txt` files required)
 - Custom CNN architecture with residual blocks (no pretrained weights)
-- Data augmentation, balancing, and training logic
+- Data augmentation, class balancing, and training logic
 - Accuracy tracking and Grad-CAM visualizations

 ---